-The Ferrari FF is probably the world’s fastest four-wheel drive hatchback.
-However, it still does what it does at a more relaxed pace than other Ferraris.
+The Ferrari FF is probably the world’s fastest four-wheel drive hatchback — but it still does what it does at a more relaxed pace than other Ferraris.
 Unlike the 458 Italia, the FF is supposed to be more of a grand tourer, balancing performance with luxury.
 Novitec Rosso, an aftermarket tuner specializing in Ferraris, apparently had other ideas.
-The Novitec FF is all about power.
+The Novitec Rosso Ferrari FF is all about power.

 The Novitec treatment brings 702 horsepower and 527 pound-feet of torque, a big boost over the stock FF’s 651 hp and 504 lb-ft.
 That increases the Novitec FF’s top speed to 211 mph, three more than the stock FF.